 The Museum is always on the look out for objects and archival materials that help to tell the story of Summerland.
-If you have items that you wish to donate to the Museum check the criteria below to made sure that it fits into our collecting mandate.
-If you're not sure, or if you have questions, please contact us and we will be happy to answer any questions!
+If you have items that you wish to donate to the Museum, check the criteria below to make sure that it fits into our collecting mandate.
+If you're not sure or if you have questions, please contact us and we will be happy to answer any questions!

 After you get in touch with us, staff will let you know what the next steps are.
-All of the decisions for which items we accept into the collection are done by our Collections Committee (see below), and the process does take time, so please be patient with us, and get in touch long before you need the attic to be empty!
+The process does take time, so please be patient with us, and get in touch long before you need the attic to be empty!

 If the item(s) you have don't have a direct connection to Summerland, but you still want them to be used, you can donate them directly to our Education Collection.
 This collection contains items that we use in our educational programming and are meant to be used directly by visitors and students.

 What types of objects/archives does the museum collect?

 The Summerland Museum collects artifacts, photographs, and documents of significance to the Summerland District, particularly those which were made, used, or have particular pertinence to Summerland residents, businesses, societies, government, schools, churches, clubs, organizations etc. Items are considered for entry into the Museum's permanent collection based on the following criteria: